 Divide dough ball in half.
 Roll out one dough ball on a lightly floured surface until large enough to cover the bottom of your cookie sheet and up the sides.
 Consider it like making a bottom pie crust.
-Line your stainless steel cookie sheet with crust and trim off edges with a paring knife.
+Line your cookie sheet with crust and trim off edges with a paring knife.

 Next, it’s time to peel and core our apples.
-You can use a paring knife, or a handy peeler corer tool like the one I have.
+You can use a paring knife, or a peeler corer tool like the one I have.
 I love this thing!!
 In addition, you can use it for potatoes too.

 I use on the higher side of 10 apples to have plenty and fill the apple jack fully.

 Now we have our apples peel and sliced and ready to go.
 Add your cinnamon and sugar, toss to coat.